February 14–15, 2015 North American blizzard

-The February 14–15, 2015 North American blizzard was a potent blizzard occurred in the Northeast United States.
+The February 14–15, 2015 North American blizzard was a potent blizzard that occurred in the Northeast United States.
 The storm dropped up to 25 in of snow in the regions already hit hard with snow from the past 2 weeks.
-The storm system also brought some of the most coldest temperatures to the Northeast in its wake.
+The storm system also brought some of the coldest temperatures of the winter to the Northeast in its wake.
 The Blizzard was Dubbed Winter Storm Neptune by the Weather Channel.

 Meteorological history

 The storm developed in a similar fashion to how the previous blizzard originated.
 On February 14, a clipper system moved off the East Coast and began to intensify rapidly.
 By midnight, it had gained most of the required criteria to meet blizzard conditions in eastern New England.
 As the system moved northeast on February 15, a persistent band of heavy snow from the winter storm set up near Boston, resulting in some snowfall rates of 2 in per hour in the snowband.
 The system continued to intensify even after the storm had ended, with its pressure dropping to 958 mbar by midnight February 16.
 The storm was then absorbed by another cyclone on February 17.